 Creamy Coconut Shrimp recipe is a Thai-inspired curry on the table in only 15 minutes!
-This naturally gluten free and dairy free dish tastes better than take-out, and will be a hit with the whole family!
+This naturally gluten-free and dairy-free coconut cream shrimp and rice dish tastes better than take-out, and will be a hit with the whole family!

-- If you love Thai curries, this meal comes together faster than you can grab take-out, and just as effortlessly!
+If you love Thai curries, this gluten-free dinner recipe comes together faster than you can grab take-out, and just as effortlessly!
+Plus, creamy coconut shrimp recipe is also dairy-free and low carb when served over cauliflower rice.

 - Vegetables – Use a red pepper for a slightly sweeter flavor and an added splash of color, but any bell pepper may be used.
 Onions are also added, but carrots, potatoes, or even pineapple, are also popularly used in Thai curries.
 If using carrots or potatoes, they will have to cooked first before adding.